gruenewald-lab/CGsmiles/docs/source/syntax/basic_graph_description.rst

 ^^^^^^^^^^^
 Some important information are are not encoded by the graph representation of a molecule.
 Such information are for examples charges or chirality.
-CGSmiles supports a general annotation syntax, which allows users to store this kind of information in the form of ``symbol=value`` pairs.
+CGsmiles supports a general annotation syntax, which allows users to store this kind of information in the form of ``symbol=value`` pairs.
 Any node name may be followed by one or more of these ``symbol=value`` pairs separated by a semi-colon.
 For example, to specify that node a has a charge of 1 but node